serras/poke-fun/guide/welcome.md

 - If you have never heard of the Pokémon Trading Card Game or don't know the rules, start with the [introduction to the domain](./tcg.md);
 - If you are new to the Kotlin Toolchain or Compose Multiplatform, start with [the technology](./tech-intro.md),
-- If you are new to local LLMs for AI, follow the [local AI setup](./ai-setup.md) instructions.
+- If you are new to local LLMs for AI, follow the [local LLM setup](./ai-setup.md) instructions.

 ```admonish warning title="Built with the Kotlin Toolchain"